 I have created a small video that shows it’s working:

-Note: You can link this page from the AllReservation.html page by creating an update reservation td element in the table.
+Note: You can link this page from the AllReservation.html page by creating a new “td” element on the table to contain an anchor tag.
+This anchor will link to the UpdateReservation.html page.
 The changes which you need to do are:

 1. Add update ‘th’ on the ‘thead’ area: